Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: Introduction

-In the calculation on Higgs particle decay into two photons via the W loop in the unitary gauge, there are two kinds of divergent terms of each diagram:
+In more details, the calculation on Higgs particle decay into two photons via the W loop in the unitary gauge encounters two kinds of divergent terms in each of the diagrams:

-(1) Those higher than logarithmic, which need the exact cancellation and only logarithmic divergent (and/or finite) terms can remain.
-In our procedure, their cancellation is the result that different diagrams give exactly the same integrand with opposite signs.
+(1) Those worse than logarithmic, which need the exact cancellation and only logarithmic divergent (and/or finite) terms can remain.
+In our procedure, their cancellation is the result that different diagrams give exactly the same integral(s) with opposite sign.
+So the cancellation is on the integral level rather than the integrand level.
+This is the key point for these worse divergences.
 All these need not the setting of the specific integrated momentum.
-The special relation, e.g., that of GWW, is the natural result of the general relation and cancellation without the need of being set \`{a} priori.
+The special inter-relation, e.g., that of GWW, is the natural result of the general relation and the cancellation without the need of being set \`{a} priori.
+In our derivation, shift of integrated variables is carefully eschewed.

-(2) The other divergence is the logarithmic terms, whose cancellation is also for sure and the choice of the loop momenta can be independent for each diagram since shift of the momenta will not change the result.
-Indeed, the most easy calculation way is to use the Feynman-Schwinger parametrization to deal with the proper part of the terms and to get the result.
+(2) The other divergence is the logarithmic terms \footnote{Here we would like to emphasize that these terms are not {\it superficially by power counting}, but frankly, logarithmic.
+The case here for triangle diagrams is the most simple one.
+For more complex cases, the divergence can be much more complex, especially worse than simply power counting (a famous example is the photon-photon scattering one loop box diagram), so that more labour is needed to separate the divergences worse than logarithmic and to obtain the really logarithmic one.}, and the choice of the loop momenta can be independent for each diagram since shift of the momenta will not change the result now.
+Indeed, the most easy calculation way is to employ the usual Feynman-Schwinger parametrization to deal with the proper part of the terms and to get the result.
+The cancellation of this divergence need the symmetric (tensor) integration.
+This is the key point for this case, the boundary condition need to be carefully considered to determine the surface term which is not definite \cite{Ferreira:2011cv} for various boundary condition.
+We argue here, the one inherent in the Dyson scheme (without any redefinition of the propagator by some regularization) can lead to the unambiguous result with the guarantee of the gauge invariance (obtaining the result same as that of the $R_\xi$ gauge).
+The Dyson subtraction is not needed.

-The debate in literature on GWW result is related with the dimensional regularization.
-We will not discuss the solution of this problem, i.e., which is correct, dimensional regularization or Dyson subtraction, or some relations among them.
-However, in the following we will show that the higher level (higher than logarithmic) divergent terms of 4 dimension can NOT be dealt with a shift of momenta in the D (sufficiently smaller than 4) dimension where it is convergent and 'seems' the shift correct.
-So this shows that the cancellation of the higher level (higher than logarithmic) divergent terms of 4 dimension is even \`{a} priori w.r.t. the dimensional regularization if one chooses dimensional regularization as the way out.